Amateur Photographer verdict

 Performance

-Battery life is acceptable given its entry-level status, with Canon’s 340-shot rating counting as a reasonable guide when you’re firing off the odd frame here and there.
-If you’re worried can also engage Eco mode, which conserves power aggressively by dimming the screen and lowering the viewfinder refresh rate after a few seconds of inactivity.
+Battery life is acceptable given its entry-level status, with Canon’s 340-shot rating counting as a reasonable guide when firing off the odd frame here and there.
+You can also engage Eco mode, which conserves power aggressively by dimming the screen and lowering the viewfinder refresh rate after a few seconds of inactivity.
 I’d still buy a spare battery, though, and maybe a third-party charger with a USB input, as you can’t top up in-camera from a powerbank during a break in shooting.

 As for continuous shooting, suffice to say that the R100 isn’t the quickest.
 Even its specified rates seem slightly optimistic; in my tests, it delivered 6.4fps in One Shot AF, and 3.4fps in Servo.
-When recording JPEGs only, it’ll keep going for at least 50 frames before slowing down, which is more than plenty.
+When recording JPEGs only, it’ll keep going for at least 50 frames before slowing down, which is more than enough.
 However if you wish to shoot raw files, the buffer is limited to 9 shots in Servo, and just 7 in One Shot.
 Thankfully it doesn’t take long to clear, so you can shoot another burst fairly quickly afterwards.

 Where the EOS R100 really excels is at making JPEG files direct from the camera.
 Its metering and auto white balance are both superbly judged, and the colour rendition is bright and punchy.
 Canon’s Auto Lighting Optimiser also does a brilliant job of bringing out extra detail in darker areas of the image, without losing anything in the highlights.
 This means you get consistently attractive image files that are ready for sharing with no further work.